PamPayne/argentina-cordoba/egap-approved-1-september-2021-1.md

 **9.46** Change control procedures shall be implemented in line with the organisational change management policy and shall cater for the following:
 Risk Indicator: Medium
 Products: All
 SP: α
-O:

-##### 9.46.1
-Approval procedures for changes to software.
+- **9.46.1** Approval procedures for changes to software.
   Risk Indicator: Medium
   Products: All
   SP: α
   O: α

-##### 9.46.2
-A policy addressing emergency change procedures.
+- **9.46.2** A policy addressing emergency change procedures.
   Risk Indicator: Medium
   Products: All
   SP: α
   O: α

-##### 9.46.3
-Procedures for testing and migration of changes.
+- **9.46.3** Procedures for testing and migration of changes.
   Risk Indicator: Medium
   Products: All
   SP: α
   O: α

-##### 9.46.4
-Segregation of duties between the developers, quality assurance, deployment, and end-users.
+- **9.46.4** Segregation of duties between the developers, quality assurance, deployment, and end-users.
   Risk Indicator: Medium
   Products: All
   SP: α
   O: α

-##### 9.46.5
-Procedures to ensure that technical and user documentation are updated as a result of a change.
+- **9.46.5** Procedures to ensure that technical and user documentation are updated as a result of a change.
   Risk Indicator: Low
   Products: All
   SP: α
-O:

-##### 9.46.6
-Procedures to ensure that security control requirements are specified for new systems or enhancements to existing systems.
+- **9.46.6** Procedures to ensure that security control requirements are specified for new systems or enhancements to existing systems.
   Risk Indicator: Medium
   Products: All
   SP: α
-O:

-##### 9.46.7
-Procedures to ensure that sensitive player data used for testing purposes is protected against unauthorised disclosure.
+- **9.46.7** Procedures to ensure that sensitive player data used for testing purposes is protected against unauthorised disclosure.
   Risk Indicator: Medium
   Products: All
   SP: α
-O:

 **9.47** The development and test environments shall be separated physically and logically from the live operational systems.
 Risk Indicator: Medium